williamjesussierracordova/prediction_breast_cancer/README.md

 The project consists of the following steps:

-1. Data Loading and Preprocessing:
+1. **Data Loading and Preprocessing**:

-  - Loads training data from .npy files.
+    - Loads training data from `.npy` files.
     - Scales images between 0 and 1.

-2. Model Definition and Training:
+2. **Model Definition and Training**:

     - Uses a Convolutional Neural Network (CNN) for cancer detection.
     - Includes normalization, pooling, and dropout layers to improve accuracy and prevent overfitting.
-  - Adjusts the model using class_weight to handle class imbalances.
+    - Adjusts the model using `class_weight` to handle class imbalances.

-3. Single Image Prediction:
+3. **Single Image Prediction**:

     - Processes an image from a URL, resizes, and normalizes it for prediction.
     - The API returns the class prediction ("Cancer" or "No Cancer") and the associated confidence.

-4. API Deployment:
+4. **API Deployment**:

-  - The Flask API exposes a /predict endpoint that receives an image URL and returns the prediction.
+    - The Flask API exposes a `/predict` endpoint that receives an image URL and returns the prediction.

 ## Usage

 To make a breast cancer prediction, follow these steps:
 1. Run the API locally:

   ```bash
   python app.py
   ```

-2. Send a POST request to the /predict endpoint with the following format:
+2. Send a POST request to the `/predict` endpoint with the following format:

   ```json
   {
     "image_url": "IMAGE_URL"
   }
   ```

 3. The response will have the following format:

   ```json
   {
     "prediction": "Cander",